 Experience Matters

-- less invasive
+- Less invasive

-- quicker recovery
+- Faster recovery

-- quicker return to normal activity
+- Quicker return to normal activities

 Radical Perineal Prostatectomy

-Who is eligible for Radical Perineal Prostatectomy?
+Who is Eligible for Radical Perineal Prostatectomy?

 Laparoscopic Prostatectomy